moretto08/simple-c-projects/README.md

-🇺🇸 This repo is destinated to archive the very firsts projects written in C by me.
+🇺🇸 This repo is destinated to archive the very firsts projects written in C/C++ by me.

 Hopefully this could be usefull for someone also.